 Bone Char Filters

-Bone char is another distinct option for filtering fluoride from drinking water.
+Bone char is another option for filtering fluoride from drinking water.
 Made from crushed animal bones heated in a kiln under low-oxygen conditions, bone char naturally absorbs fluoride and other contaminants, such as heavy metals, making it an effective filtration tool.
 Bone char’s ability to trap fluoride raises an important question: If animal bones can absorb fluoride so effectively, what impact might fluoride have on the bones in our own bodies?

 Research shows that 99 percent of fluoride lives in bones.
 A 2023 study in JAAOS Global Research & Reviews found that children living in areas with higher fluoride levels in drinking water experienced more bone fractures, especially in the arm and elbow.

-Sauerheber cautions that the quality of bone char varies by source—char from Scotland is known to be highly effective but harder to find, while Brazilian char may be less reliable.
+Sauerheber said that the quality of bone char varies by source—char from Scotland is known to be highly effective but harder to find, while Brazilian char may be less reliable.
 This variability makes reverse osmosis a more consistent option for most households.

 Ion Exchange Systems